August 20, 2025

 The Money Talk: What You'll Actually Pay

-By far the most important consideration because the price of Oticon hearing aids and resound hearing aid price can vary widely.
+By far the most important consideration because the price of Oticon and ReSound hearing aid price can vary widely.

 Oticon